 Support and help desk staff are spending an increasing amount of their time dealing with low-level tasks that could easily be automated.
 A major source of these are software requests and installations.
 If these tasks were automated it would save significant time (and consequently money) for skilled IT staff, enabling them to be redeployed on higher value tasks.

-The improved management information that the app store delivers will also enable you to get better use out of what you have – a key function of software asset management (SAM).
+The improved management information that the app store delivers will also enable you to get better use out of what you have – a key function of software asset management (SAM) and license optimization.
 From re harvesting the licenses of people who have left through pooling license types, to ensuring employees have the right type of license, the savings can be substantial.

 Self-service is the Way Forward